-- One ISO 7816 Controller

-- Up to 625 kbps at 5Mhz

-- Compliant with T=0 and T=1 Protocols

-- One SPI Controller (master and slave modes)

-- General purpose Input and Output (0 to 4)

-- Programmable Internal Oscillator (Up to 30Mhz for AdvX and 30Mhz for internal CPU Clock)

-- Two 16-bit Timers

-- Random Number Generator (RNG)

-- 2-level Interrupt Controller

-- Hardware DES and Triple DES (DPA/DEMA Resistant)

-- Checksum Accelerator

-- CRC16 and 32 Engine (Compliant with ISO/IEC 3309)

-- 32-bit Cryptographic Accelerator (AdvX for Public Key Operations)

-- To support RSA, DSA, ECC, Diffie-Hellman (outwith the scope of this evaluation)
+- One I/O Port - One ISO 7816 Controller - Up to 625 kbps at 5Mhz - Compliant with T=0 and T=1 Protocols - Programmable Internal Oscillator (Up to 30Mhz for AdvX and 30Mhz for internal CPU Clock) - Two 16-bit Timers - Random Number Generator - 2-level Interrupt Controller - Hardware DES and Triple DES (DPA/DEMA Resistant) - Checksum Accelerator - Code Signature Module - CRC16 and 32 Engine (Compliant with ISO/IEC 3309) - 32-bit Cryptographic Accelerator (AdvX for Public Key Operations) - To support SHA, RSA (Only applicable to 00.03.10.00 version of the Toolbox) - The TOE widely uses ATMEL high density non volatile memories. - The EEPROM includes a charge pump and its oscillator, security encoding bytes (scrambling keys, security configuration bytes), but also some chip traceability information and a transport code. - The NVM can be operated in two ways Classic and XP operating mode. - Expert (XP) System allows the NVM to be written by page and erase block, full page or partial page.
+A smart write feature is also available to avoid non-allowed actions [TD].